alexisakira/alexisakira.github.io/_publications/unbalanced.md

 ---
-title: "Unbalanced Growth and Land Overvaluation"
+title: "👍Unbalanced Growth and Land Overvaluation"
 collection: publications
 venue: "Accepted at Proceedings of the National Academy of Science"
 date: 2025-03-10